 When this bit is set, a fixed bandgap reference voltage replaces the positive input to the Analog Comparator.
 When this bit is cleared, AIN0 is applied to the positive input of the Analog Comparator.
-When the bandgap reference is used as input to the Analog Comparator, it will take a certain time for the voltage to stabilize.
-If not stabilized, the first conversion may give a wrong value.
-See "Internal Voltage Reference" on page 62.
+See "Internal voltage reference" on page 62.